- Gender and Relationships

 - You’re afraid to get into a new relationship—you avoid them

-It's important to emotionally deal with the heartbreaks we experience so that we can have full clarity of what we really want as well as what's not realistically working (for longevity) so that we can consciously be on the path for a healthy relationship.
-Having this emotional capacity to not let fear be the deciding factor of our love life is huge.
+It is important to emotionally deal with any past hurt we have experienced so that we can have full clarity of what we genuinely want.
+This will also help us to determine what is or is not realistically working (for longevity) so that we can consciously be on the path for a healthy relationship.
+Obtaining this capacity within to not let fear be the deciding factor of our love life is huge.

 How can we get beyond thinking that our past heartbreaks define our current status?
-More importantly…how can we keep our past heartbreaks from sustaining us in relationships that we're not completely happy in?
+More importantly, how can we keep our past heartbreaks from containing us in relationships that we are not completely happy in?

-Holding on to past heartbreaks isn't healthy.
-Until you grieve, let go, and Forgive, your past heartbreaks will be your heavy baggage dragging you down an unhappy road...
+Holding on to past hurt is not healthy.
+Until we grieve, let go, and forgive, our past heartbreaks will end up being our heavy baggage dragging us down an unhappy road...

 A close friend of mine has experienced several relationships that have ended in unexpected heartbreak.
 She went into these relationships with full disclosure of herself and what she wanted, however she unfortunately was not given the same respect in return.

 Since many of her past relationships regarded men who were not honest with her, she internally believed she would never find a man who could possibly be truthful with her—unconsciously attracting untruthful men.
 Yikes!
 Unfortunately, until she was willing to fully deal with the emotional baggage from her past relationships, she would continue to experience potential disappointment in future relationships.

 So often we think that by moving on to a new relationship, this will soften the loss of our unsuccessful relationships—and therefore not cause us any pain.
 However, we usually end up dragging that past pain into our new relationships, therefore creating those same experiences we did not want.